dougal/base58/README.md

 ## Contributing

-Source repository is at https://github.com/dougal/base58, please file issues and pull requests there.
+Source repository is on [Github](https://github.com/dougal/base58), please file issues and pull requests there.

 ## Documentation